kaustubhgupta/PortfolioFy/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Actual behavior**
-A clear and concise description of how the code performed w.r.t expectations.
+A clear and concise description of how the code performed with respect to expectations.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.